 A lot is being said and heard about DevOps these days.
 So what is the deal with this DevOps thing?
 Wikipedia defines DevOps as a compound of “Development” and “Operations” which lays emphasis on the collaboration and communication between “software developers” and other “IT professionals.”
 It stresses collaboration, integration, communication, and automation among these two parties.
 Sounds complex?

 Well, it kind of is and it is best left that way.
 Concepts which are difficult to understand have always been a little mystical and that is their beauty.
 This difficulty may arise for various reasons like a complex structure of the concept or maybe because its users want it to be that way.
-In case of the DevOps, the complexity is because there are two different concepts running into each other.
+In the case of the DevOps, the complexity is because there are two different concepts running into each other.

 Let us understand them one by one, first, and then move on to the deeper meanings of DevOps.
 Software Development is easily understood by a large number of developers and their respective colleagues.
 It is all about coding.
 Write codes, implement them, test them, re-write them and so on.
 Operations, on the other hand, is majorly about handling the systems which run these codes.